codehackerr/poka-yoke/README.md

 ### Discovering Mistake-Proof Software Design

-If you've heard of encapsulation and data hiding, you're already on the road to understanding  - Poka-yoke.
+If are familiar with encapsulation and data hiding, you're already on the road to understanding  - Poka-yoke.
 This fancy term is like having a safety net in your code.
 It means not exposing your data, so you can't accidentally mess up an object's state.
 It's like protecting your code from friendly fire!

 Now, imagine you're diving deeper into good software design, and you stumble upon the Law of Least Knowledge.
 It's like a close cousin of Poka-yoke - all about keeping things tidy and avoiding messy situations.